 Practice in front of a mirror.
 Ask friends or family to be a small audience.
 Ask someone to film you, then watch yourself (cringe) to see how you could improve.
 Heck, you can even practice using your dog as an audience.
 The more you go through your speech, the smoother it will go when the big day finally arrives.

-Developing effective public speaking skills may not happen overnight, but it's well worth putting in the effort.
-There are enormous benefits in becoming comfortable with public speaking which can influence all aspects of your day to day life.
+Developing effective public speaking skills may not happen overnight, but it is worth putting in the effort.
+There are enormous benefits to becoming comfortable with public speaking which can influence all aspects of your day to day life.

-As you become more proficient, you'll find yourself overcoming a fear that holds many people back from achieving their real potential.
-You may never become a professional speaker or entertainer, but mastering effective public speaking is a great investment to make in yourself.
+As you become more proficient in speaking ability, you'll find yourself overcoming the fear that holds many people back from achieving their potential.
+You may become a professional speaker or entertainer, but, even if not, mastering effective public speaking is a worthwhile investment to make in yourself.

 The Importance of Public Speaking

 Effective Speech Writing - How to Keep Your Audience Hooked!

 How to Hypnotize Your Audience